joobumjin/joobumjin/README.md

 ## 💬 About Me

-* I'm a Junior at Brown University studying Computer Science
+* I'm a Senior at Brown University studying Computer Science
-* For the past two years, I've been a Undergrad TA for Brown's CSCI1470 Deep Learning course.
-Next fall, I'll be a teaching assistant Graduate Deep Learning (CS2470).
+* For the past three years, I've been a Undergrad TA for Brown's CSCI1470 / 2470 (Graduate) Deep Learning course.
+  * As a TA, I've developed assignments about Backpropagation, Autoencoders, and ViTs
+  * I've also workshopped new course content with Transformers and foundation models like CLIP

 * I also do applied Deep Learning research with the Singh Lab.
-Currently, I'm working on a multimodal model which encodes medical data of different modalities into the same latent space.
+Currently, I'm working on a Graph Convolutional Network which attempts to better predict stem cell function and maturity!
-* Check out more info at [my personal website](bumjinjoo.com)!